French minister: Peugeot should cut in Spain, not just France

 Peugeot hopes its restructuring plan will get it out of a bind caused in part by dependence on the Italian and Spanish markets, which have been battered by the euro zone debt crisis, and its slowness in expanding internationally.

-But boss Varin urged the government earlier this year to focus on lowering the cost of labor in France.
+But boss Varin urged the government earlier this year to focus on lowering the cost of labour in France.